-3 Ways to Export Jira Data to Excel (+ Video Tutorial)
+3 Best Ways to Export Jira Data to Excel (+ Video Tutorial)

 You can get Excel data to Jira, but it’s not a straightforward process.
 Though there are Jira Excel integrations in the Atlassian Marketplace, these usually work in only one direction – from Jira to Excel.
 Some Marketplace apps also have reviews complaining about unresponsiveness and errors.

 The most common way to get information from Excel to Jira involves downloading a CSV from Excel and uploading it into Jira.
-(You can jump to a description of this process here.)
+(You can jump to a description of this process in the section below.)

 That said, if you’d like to have a two-way sync between your spreadsheet and Jira, there are easier ways to go about it.
 Consider an alternative solution, like Visor.